Mirrowel/ImaginAI/README.md

 ![ImaginAI Logo](/Pics/1.png)

-> Web-based interactive fiction powered by AI
+> Full-stack interactive fiction platform powered by AI
-> “AI Dungeon at Home” Edition
+> "AI Dungeon at Home" Edition

-ImaginAI (aka Taleon.ai, imagin.ai) lets you craft rich story worlds with **Scenario Templates** and embark on unique **Adventures**.
-Powered by large language models, the narrative evolves based on your actions and dialogue.
+ImaginAI (aka Taleon.ai, imagin.ai) is a web-based interactive storytelling application that lets you craft rich story worlds with **Scenario Templates** and embark on unique **Adventures**.
+Powered by AI models with intelligent API key rotation, the narrative dynamically evolves based on your actions and dialogue.

+**Note:** This is a development prototype currently undergoing refactoring.

 ## Key Features